ArtoriasCode/miru/README.md

 ## 🔍 Usage example
 An example of text reversing using Python.

+> [!TIP]
+> This is just a minimal example.
+You can build full-fledged applications, just as you would build websites on Vue.

 Example of modified content in a standard template `frontend/src/components/HelloWorld.vue`:
 ```vue